One in thirty-six people own a motorcycle and the number is growing every day. As a new rider, it can be intimidating buying your first motorcycle.

 It’s a big deal to pick the right bike to start your motorcycle life off right.
 Everyone you know is going to have an opinion and not hesitate to give it to you.

 Look for the bike that fits you and your needs.
+It doesn’t need to be a motorcycle from one of the top motorcycle brands.
 The most important thing is that you are comfortable with your new bike.

 First, we’ll go over some key questions you need to ask yourself.
 Then we’ll tell you about the top ten best motorcycles for beginners.